fauna/fauna-shell/docs/dev.md

 Adding an endpoint should be as easy as typing: `$ fauna add-endpoint "https://example.org:443"`.

-Connecting to the Fauna Cloud should be as easy as typing: `$ fauna cloud-login`.
+Connecting to Fauna should be as easy as typing: `$ fauna cloud-login`.
 The user will be prompted for their email & passwords, and their key will be saved in the `.fauna-shell` file.

 3. Provide an easy to use shell (REPL) for interacting with Fauna.